NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 Multivariate Drift Detection with PCA
 *************************************

-:term:`Standard Error` for :ref:`Multivariate Drift Detection<multivariate_drift_detection>` is calculated using the approach introduced in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
-For each observation the multivariate drift detection with PCA process calculates a :term:`reconstruction error<Reconstruction Error>` value.
+:term:`Standard Error` for :ref:`Multivariate Drift - Data Reconstruction with PCA<multivariate_drift_detection_pca>`
+is calculated using the approach introduced in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
+For each observation the
+multivariate drift detection with PCA process calculates a :term:`reconstruction error<Reconstruction Error>` value.
 The mean of those values for all observations in a chunk is the reconstruction error per chunk.
-The process is described in detail in :ref:`How it works: Data Reconstruction with PCA Chunking<data-reconstruction-pca>`.
+The process is described in detail in :ref:`How it works: Data Reconstruction with PCA Chunking<how-multiv-drift>`.
 Therefore the standard error of the mean formula can be used without any intermediate steps.
 We calculate the standard error of the mean of reconstruction error values within a chunk by dividing the standard deviation of reconstruction error for each observation on the reference dataset with the square root of the size of the chunk of interest.